qvandenberg/bbg-aad/ReadMe.md

 # Run instructions
 Ensure Docker and Docker Compose are installed on the system.

-Create and run the Docker container from the root folder of this project through:
+Create and run the Docker container with:
-`docker-compose up`
+`docker-compose up aad-pricing --build`

 Open an internet browser and navigate to http://127.0.0.1:7071/ to see the UI on the local host.
 <img src="/docs/ui-example.png" alt="UI sample">

+Run unit tests with:
+`docker-compose up -d aad-pricing-tests`
+`docker run -it --rm -v ${PWD}:/testRunner -v ${PWD}/reports/allure:/testRunner/allure docker-test:latest poetry run pytest --junitxml=reports/allure/test-results.xml`
+Test results are exported to:
+`/reports/allure/`

+## Manual steps to build with poetry
+From `root`:

+rm -r dist; pip uninstall aad_pricing; poetry build --format wheel; pip install dist/*; python applications/server.py

 ## Enter parameters in the user interface
 Before the price calculation, we need some parameters.
 Below data field can be changed if desired: